System Design Space

 GPU

-• High throughput for homogeneous operations
+• High throughput on homogeneous operations

-• Great for data-parallel workloads
+• Best for massively parallel workloads

 Many simpler cores execute similar work in parallel.